WalletConnect/walletconnect-docs/docs/specs/servers/notify/notify-server-api.md

-# Cast Server API
+# Notify Server API

 ## Register Account

 Registers an account and notify subscription symmetric key.
-The `subscriptionAuth` must be attached in the request so the Cast server can verify if wallet proved ownership of an address.
+The `subscriptionAuth` must be attached in the request so the Notify server can verify if wallet proved ownership of an address.

 `POST /register`